sercan46/Flutter-whatsappClone/README.md

 # Whatsapp Clone

-My project where I cloned some screens of whatsapp as a design.
+My project where I cloned some screens of Whatsapp as a design.

 ## To start the project